 Physical abuse may involve hitting or shoving someone.
 It may also come in the form of unnecessary restraints to keep them in bed, holding them down against their will, or other actions that have no medical need yet cause them injuries.

 Emotional or psychological abuse of a nursing home resident can appear as bullying, ignoring, threatening, or embarrassing them.
-For example, they may threaten to withhold food or services to a resident, who is unable to help themself.
 Often emotional abusers will not allow the resident to be alone with their family members.
 They may also take other steps to prevent being reported.

 Sexual abuse can range from rape to taking inappropriate pictures or even the abuser exposing themselves to the senior adult.
 It is important to note that staff and volunteers should never have a sexual relationship with a resident.
-Many residents are incapable of giving consent to a relationship of this nature.
+Many residents are incapable of giving consent to a relationship of this nature with another resident.

 Other Ways Nursing Home Staff May Take Advantage of Your Loved One